 (Fig.5) Florentine Codex.
 Polishing black obsidian into circular mirrors in the Aztec codex in Fray Bernardino de Sahagún.
 (Fig.6) A mirror Stone, (“tezcatl”).
 This black mirror was one of the many Mexica treasures taken to Europe after the conquest of Mexico by Hernán Cortés (1527-1530).
 (Fig.7) 400 balls of 10 to 20 cms. diam.
 Made out of a nucleus of compressed soil and covered with pirite dust where found in a south chamber of the tunnel under the temple of Quetzalcoatl in Teohtihuacán, México.
 Hematite, pirite and magnetite dust along with fluid mercury where amongst the bright and shinny materials found in this tunnel.

-In sum, what has motivated me to write this paper is to see some notions and concepts about a different sense of understanding this past objects related to “glass”, to contextualize them and to look into their value and meaning from another perspective.
+In sum, what has motivated me to write this paper is to place in the table other notions to understand glass and "glassy" objects from a local point of view and to share its value and meaning from another perspective.

 Is a Nahuatl word pronounced [Mēxihcah], The Mexica are the Nahua people who founded Tenochtitlan and where rulers of the Valley of Mexico and other territories during the time of the arrival of Hernán Cortés.
 They are known today as the Aztec Empire.

 A British archaeoligist and anthropologist.
 Professor in the Department of Archaeology and Anthropology at the University of Bristol.
 Nicholas J. Saunders has investigated and published extensively on material cultures, aesthetics of brilliance, symbolism and colour in the landscapes of Mesoamerica, South America, and the Caribbean.